maziac/DeZog/README.md

 ## Notes

+- The VARIABLES section sometimes gets mixed up.
+I.e. the registers and the disassembly might show the wrong data.
 - "startAutomatically" is ignored at the moment.
 ZEsarUX should be started manually before debugging
 - vscode breakpoint conditions: those are directly passed to ZEsarUX.
 Conditions have not been tested at all.
 - Don't use "-exec run" in the debug console.
 It will lead to a disconnection of ZEsarUX.
 Instead use the continue button (the green arrow).